-ExcelPayroll is a free payroll solution designed to help small businesses and nonprofits (especially those with 10 or fewer employees) accurately pay their workers.
-It utilizes Microsoft Excel to perform payroll processes such as calculating amounts for tax withholdings, deductions, and payments.
+ExcelPayroll is a free downloadable payroll solution designed to help small businesses and nonprofits (especially those with 10 or fewer workers) accurately pay employees.
+It utilizes Microsoft Excel to perform payroll processes, such as printing paychecks, generating basic payroll tax forms, and calculating the applicable salary amounts, tax withholdings, deductions, and other payments.

-- Nonprofits, small companies, and educators looking for free payroll processing software: This software is free to use and includes the essential tools to run basic payroll.
-It’s not intended for large organizations, and we don’t recommend it for companies with more than 10 employees.
+- Nonprofits and small companies looking for free payroll processing software: This software is free to use and includes the essential tools to run payroll, provided you only have basic pay processing needs.
+It’s not intended for large organizations—and we don’t recommend it for companies with more than 10 employees.

 - Microbusinesses using Excel for payroll calculations: Because ExcelPayroll is based on the Microsoft Excel program, the transition would be easy if you’re familiar with the software.
 The tools are just more structured and have a higher level of automation than you would get using manual spreadsheets.

-- Companies with more than 10 employees: Businesses with more than just a handful of employees would benefit from a more complete solution with HR tools, benefits, and payment options.
+- Companies with more than 10 employees: While ExcelPayroll can compute pay based on timecard entries of 57 active employees, we only recommend it for companies with 10 or fewer team members.
+Businesses with more than just a handful of employees would benefit from a more complete solution with stronger payroll compliance controls and additional HR, benefits, and payment tools.
 Check out our best payroll software guide for more options.

 - Businesses paying executive-level salaries: ExcelPayroll doesn’t support paying a single employee more than $458,300 in a year.
 If anyone on your payroll earns more than that amount, you’ll need a different service.
 Read our guide on the best payroll services for a list of other services you should consider.